Protein Bar Production Process

 Case Study: Small Factory to Retail Success with Foodsure Machines

 In Pune, a small entrepreneur partnered with Foodsure Machines to set up their protein bar unit.
-With an investment of around ₹25 lakhs in Industrial protein bar equipment, installation, and licenses, they started production.
+With an investment of around ₹25 lakhs in protein bar production line, installation, and licenses, they started production.
 At first, their protein bar cost per kg was about ₹650.

-Foodsure’s team helped them optimize raw material sourcing and shift to bulk contracts, with protein bar production cost per kg in India at ₹500 per kg.
+Foodsure Machines team helped them optimize raw material sourcing and shift to bulk contracts, with protein bar production cost per kg in India at ₹500 per kg.
 Within two years, their bars reached regional supermarkets with a shelf life of 9 months.
-Today, they manufacture nearly 1,500 kg per month—proof that the right equipment and guidance from Foodsure Machines can help even small setups scale successfully.
+Today, they manufacture nearly 1,500 kg per month, proof that the right protein bar machine and guidance from Foodsure Machines can help even small setups scale successfully.

 Protein Bar Production Made Simple with Foodsure Machines